Onoxis/Reliable-Pools/readme.md

 1. CSS - A Navigation Menu that expands and collapses at desktop and mobile sizes.
 Mine switches from vertical to horizontal from mobile to desktop to mobile/tablet view.
 2. CSS – Used the :nth-child CSS Feature to style the pool shape boxes borders.
 3. JavaScript – Used JS with a mathematical operation to create a countdown timer that shows the end of summer to users.
+4. CCS - Used FlexBox to manage the layout of multiple lists on the page.